CodeGlassDotIO/Docs/_docs/features/ProfilingDataFiltering.md

-## Root filter Rule
+## Root Filter Rule
 This rule is a special rule that matches every [data item](#data-item), and you can only have one in each [group](#filter-groups); you cant also create it yourself.
-By setting the [Allowed access modifiers](#access-modifiers), you can define what the default behavior is of every [data item](#data-item), and you can override it by creating new rules on top of it.
+By setting the [allowed access modifiers](#access-modifiers), you can define what the default behavior is of every [data item](#data-item), and you can override it by creating new rules on top of it.

 {% include alertNoTitle.html  type="info" content="In the views where you can change the root filter rule, it is visible as <namespaces\>." %}